Black-legged kittiwake

 Status and trend

-In mainland Norway the species is declining rapidly, and black-legged kittiwakes are since 2021 classified as Endangered (mainland) and Near threatened (Svalbard) on the Norwegian Red List.
+On mainland Norway the species is in steep decline, and black-legged kittiwakes are assessed as Endangered (EN) on the mainland and Near threatened (NT) on Svalbard in the Norwegian Red List for Species 2021.

 Causal factors